prakasa1904/go-ssh-web-client/README.md

 ## Getting Started

-After cloning the project, copy [config.toml.sample](config.toml.sample) to config.toml.
-Modify the host, port, user and password attributes to match the target SSH server in [config.toml.sample](config.toml.sample), then save the file config.toml.
+After cloning the project, copy [config.toml.sample](config.toml.sample) to `config.toml`.
+Modify the host, port, user and password attributes to match the target SSH server in `config.toml`.

 There are two ways to install and run the project, using build script and using Docker.